cid-chen/react-mvvm-component/README.md

 # react-mvvm-component v1.2.0

-React is a library, not a state manager.
-That’s why `"React MVVM Component"` comes in.
+React is an awesome library. `"React MVVM Component"` make its state management better.

-Frustrated with complex local state flow or debugging hooks and effects?
+Frustrated with complex local state flow or debugging hooks and effects in components?
 <br/>
 <br/>